QR vs NFC for Connected Packaging

 Why It Matters for This Decision

-The GS1 Sunrise 2027 initiative is the industry push to transition retail from traditional 1D barcodes to 2D codes (primarily QR codes and Data Matrix) that carry GS1 Digital Link URLs.
-Major retailers globally are working toward accepting 2D codes at checkout.
-GS1 — the global standards body used by over 2 million companies across 150 countries — has defined GS1 Digital Link (ISO/IEC 18975) as the URL standard that allows a single QR code to serve point-of-sale scanning, consumer engagement, and EU Digital Product Passport disclosure simultaneously.
+The GS1 Sunrise 2027 initiative is the industry-wide push to replace traditional 1D barcodes with 2D codes carrying GS1 Digital Link URLs.
+Major global retailers are actively working toward accepting 2D codes at checkout.
+GS1 — the standards body used by over two million companies across 150 countries — has defined GS1 Digital Link (ISO/IEC 18975) as the URL format that enables a single QR code to serve point-of-sale scanning, consumer engagement, and EU Digital Product Passport disclosure at the same time.
+QR and Data Matrix codes are the primary formats in the Sunrise 2027 roadmap.
+NFC can encode GS1 Digital Link URLs and function when tapped, but it plays no role in retail checkout — a cashier will not tap every product with an NFC reader.
+If GS1 Digital Link compliance is on your roadmap, QR codes are the required path.
+NFC can complement but cannot replace them in this context.

 Making Your Decision